 This course provides a survey of significant works in American literature from Native American writing, colonial writing and pamphleteering, as well as works by Brown, Irving, Cooper, Emerson, Fuller, Poe, Hawthorne and Melville.
-Attention is paid to defining

-Enlightenment and Romantic writing in American literature.
-Prerequisites: ENG 101.
+Attention is paid to defining Enlightenment and Romantic writing in American literature.
+Prerequisites: ENG 101, ENG 102, and ENG 201.
+Concurrent enrollment in ENG 201 is acceptable.
 (3 credits)